WesleyYep/moviebot/README.md

 - node

 ## Deploying
+- `aws lambda add-permission --function-name moviebotFunction --statement-id 1111 --action lambda:InvokeFunction --principal lex.amazonaws.com` to allow invoke function for lex - this only needs to be called once
 - `sh lambda-windows.sh`
 - `sh lex-windows.sh [save/deploy]`
 - lex has the option to save (get config from AWS) or deploy (push config to AWS)